MICA-MNI/micapipe/docs/pages/04.start2end/index.rst

 Processing step by step: start to finish with ``micapipe``
 ============================================================

-In this section, you will find two examples with the necessary steps of processing a dataset with micapipe.
+In this section, you will find two examples with the necessary steps of processing a dataset with *micapipe*.

 1. Download an open access dataset
 --------------------------------------------------------